b4its/golytics/readme.md

 ```
 wait it until finished

-- train the MLP models
+- train the MLP models and Arima Forecast
 ```bash
 ├── dataset
 │   ├── dtOperasional.csv